getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 [prism classes="language-twig line-numbers"]
 # All Projects
 <ul>
-{% for p in page.find('/projects').children if p != page %}
+{% for p in pages.find('/projects').children if p != page %}
 <li><a href="{{p.url}}">{{ p.title }}</a></li>
 {% endfor %}
 </ul>
 [/prism]
 {% endverbatim %}

-In the next section, we will continue to dig into the specifics of a Page in detail.
+In the next sections, we will continue to dig into the specifics of a page and page collections in detail.

 ### contentMeta